rev22/CDLList.hpp/README.md

 Circular doubly-linked list, implemented as a header-only C++11 library.

-All operations are O(1) and composed of few instructions.
+All operations provided are constant-time and composed of few instructions.

 Copyright © 2013 Michele Bini (see the file COPYING for licensing details)